Tenzist/Java_University_project/README.md

 # Java University project
-University projects that were made while studying at the university
+University projects that were made while studying at the university, that consists of 6 laboratory works and course work